panusoi/tasmota-commands/README.md

 ## Overview

 `tasmota-commands` is a monorepo for node.js modules that allow you to easily control Tasmota devices.
-Still in early development, so only supports a few commands are supported.
+Still in early development, so only a few commands are supported.

 ## Packages